Ciro Terranova: Rise to power

 When Ignazio "the Wolf" Lupo and Ciro's brother Giuseppe were sent to prison on counterfeiting charges, Ciro, Vincent, and Nick filled the power vacuum.
 They soon rose to be the top gangsters of Italian Harlem, running the Morello family.

 Ciro earned his nickname, "the Artichoke King", by purchasing all the artichokes that came into New York and selling them for roughly three times as much.

+DiMarco murder

 In 1916, Joe DiMarco, a gambling joint operator, challenged the power of Ciro and the Morellos.
 The Morellos then conspired with the Navy Street Gang to kill DiMarco and gave the job to Leo Lauritano, the Navy Street leader.
 Lauritano in turn passed the job on to Mike Fetto.

 Accounts differ as to what happened next.
 In one narrative Fetto went to DiMarco's club to kill him but could not identify DiMarco and returned without finishing the job, which was then given to John "Jonny Left" Esposito, with Fetto as his assistant.
 Esposito likewise could not find Dimarco, so he killed Charles Lombardi instead.
 Fetto eventually caught up with DiMarco and murdered him.

 In another account of the Mafia-Camorra War, Fetto shot Lombardi thinking he was DiMarco.
 A third Morello associate in the room, Giuseppe Verrizano, ended up killing DiMarco.